Danieldacruz7/Pneumonia-Detection-From-Chest-X-Rays/FDA_Submission_Template.md

 The Pneumonia Detection Algorithm is designed to detect the presence of pneumonia in X-ray radiographic imaging and assist clincians in diagnosing the aformentioned condition.
 The medical device falls under the Class II, and is considered a medium risk.
 The algorithm provides Computer-Assisted Diagnosis for clincians.
 An application for 510k is necessary for FDA regulatory approval.

 **Indications for Use:**
 The algorithm is to aid clinician's in making informed decisions on patient diagnosis.
-The algorithm can be used in in-patient settings where a difficulty in breathing is a symptom.
+The algorithm can be used in in-patient settings where a chest X-ray is requested.
 The algorithm is to be used in males and females between the ages of 20 and 70 years of age.

 **Device Limitations:**
-The algorithm was trained on a relatively small sample size of 1430 postive Pneumonia cases.
+The algorithm was trained on a relatively small sample size of 1431 postive Pneumonia cases.
 The race of individuals within the dataset is unknown.
 Any bias against racial groups cannot be estimated as a result.
 The majority of individuals fall within the age range of 20 - 70 years of age.
 There is not enough data for individuals outside of this age range to understand the algorithm's impact.
 The device may also require high compute power as compared to the average computer that a radiologist may use.

 **Clinical Impact of Performance:**
-After training, the device is returns an F1 score of 0.52.
+After training, the device is returns an F1 score of 0.53.
 The algorithm outperforms the average radiologist.
 The average radiologist scores 0.387.
 Not only will the model return a more accurate result, it will also reduce the amount of time needed to process an X-ray.

 ### 2. Algorithm Design and Function